yh1008/MEMM/README.md

 ##### Goal: implement MEMM to predict BOI tags

-Information about the program: some non-ASCII chars(mainly punctuations)  may break the stemmer: replace them with ASCII punc It has two programs: MEMM_1.py and MEMM_2.py; 1 python pickle file: my_classifier.pickle; one evaluation program: conlleval.pl;
+Information about the program: some non-ASCII chars(mainly punctuations)  may break the stemmer: replace them with ASCII punc.
+It has two programs: MEMM_1.py and MEMM_2.py; 1 python pickle file: my_classifier.pickle; one evaluation program: conlleval.pl;
 one training file: train.np; one development file: dev.np

 ###### Run MEMM_1.py takes LONG time as it starts with training the model
 ###### Run MEMM_2.py takes SHORTER time as it opens the pickle file and starts with testing.